The Ayam Cemani is a gorgeous black bird with the mystical reputation – but does it have a place in your backyard flock?

 This behavior does not seem to be influenced by anything in particular – it does not always correspond to broodiness or molting.

-This kind of unpredictably can be a major hassle if you are hoping to raise eggs for meat.
+This kind of unpredictably can be a major hassle if you are hoping to raise Ayam Cemani eggs.

 That being said, the eggs that the Ayam Cemani hen does produce will be rather large, especially when you compare them to the hen’s average size.

-The eggs are a cream color with a pale pink tinge.
-There are some myths out there that claim that Ayam Cemanis lay black eggs – this, unfortunately, is not true.
+The eggs are a white or cream color with a pale pink tinge.
+There are some myths out there that claim that Ayam Cemani chickens lay black eggs – this, unfortunately, is not true.

-Ayam Cemanis aren’t known for being broody, but they can occasionally go broody depending on their genetics, environmental conditions, and the coop hierarchy.
+Ayam Cemani chickens aren’t known for being broody, but they can occasionally go broody depending on their genetics, environmental conditions, and the coop hierarchy.

 When they do hatch the brown eggs, they tend to be good mothers, caring adequately for their young.